 - Residences known to have contaminated groundwater as their private drinking water wells have been connected to alternative drinking water sources. - Public meetings have been held to provide the community an opportunity to voice their concerns to EPA and N.C.
 DENR. - EPA and N.C.
 DENR have provided periodic updates on site activities to the public, as well as local and state government officials. - N.C.
-DPH distributed two Health Education documents in October 2007: Frequently Asked Questions (FAQs), Mills Gap (former CTS Plant) Site, Asheville, NC and Trichloroethylene (TCE) Fact Sheet and FAQs - The public and local and state government officials have been made aware of N.C.
-DPH's intention to review site environmental data and produce this public health assessment. - N.C.
-DPH presented a description of the Public Health Assessment process at a public meeting (Fall 2008) and prepared update statements for inclusion into the public record.
+DPH distributed two Health Education documents in October 2007: Frequently Asked Questions (FAQs), Mills Gap (former CTS Plant) Site, Asheville, NC and Trichloroethylene (TCE) Fact Sheet and FAQs. - An "Initial/Public Comment Release" draft version of the Public Health Assessment (PHA) was published on January 12, 2010 and made available to the community, government officials, and environmental agencies.
+A 60-day period was provided for comments to be submitted to ATSDR or HACE.
+Comments received and HACE's responses were included in this "Final PHA" version in an Appendix. - A press release issued by N.C.
+DHHS announced the release of the "Initial/Public Comment Release" draft version of the PHA and where copies could be located.
+Locations of availability included the Buncombe County Health Department, 6